Cannes film festival curtain up with comedy, chaos

-CANNES, France (Reuters) - Comedy will dominate the opening of the Cannes film festival on Wednesday, with Wes Anderson’s child fantasy “Moonrise Kingdom” in a tussle with Sacha Baron Cohen’s anarchic alter ego General Aladeen for the attention of the world’s media.
+CANNES, France, May 15 (Reuters) - Comedy will dominate the opening of the Cannes film festival on Wednesday, with Wes Anderson’s child fantasy “Moonrise Kingdom” in a tussle with Sacha Baron Cohen’s anarchic alter ego General Aladeen for the attention of the world’s media.

 Thousands of journalists and movie executives are in the glamorous Riviera resort for 12 hectic days of screenings, red carpets, parties and dealmaking, and the first day is typical of the diary clashes they face.